aleetamai/aleetamai.github.io/works.md

 # Preprints

-- <em><a href="https://arxiv.org/abs/2507.16705#:~:text=Given%20a%20probability%20measure%20on,%22testing%20the%20variety%20hypothesis%22" target="_blank">
+- <a href="https://arxiv.org/abs/2507.16705#:~:text=Given%20a%20probability%20measure%20on,%22testing%20the%20variety%20hypothesis%22" target="_blank">
-      Testing the Variety Hypothesis (arXiv:2507.16705)</em>, with A. Lerario, M. Scolamiero and P. Roos Hoefgeest) </a>
+      Testing the Variety Hypothesis (arXiv:2507.16705)<em>, with A. Lerario, M. Scolamiero and P. Roos Hoefgeest) </a>
-- Testing the manifold hypothesis for algebraic complete intersections  (in preparation)
+- Testing the manifold hypothesis for algebraic complete intersections <em> (in preparation)
-- Testing the variety hypothesis: complexity analysis, with A.Lerario , M. Scolamiero, P. Roos Hoefgeest  (in preparation)}
+- Testing the variety hypothesis: complexity analysis, <em>with A.Lerario , M. Scolamiero, P. Roos Hoefgeest  (in preparation)}